DarthVaderrr/no-charles/README.md

 # What is no-charles ?

-It can enable you to modify http requests in browser like Charles dose in OS.
+It enables you to modify http requests in browser like Charles dose in OS.

 # How dose it work ?